searchspring/competencies/competencies/part-of-successful-projects.md

-# Part of Successful Projects
+# Part of Successful Projects Level 1

 Part of your job is to move the company in the right direction and this is usually in segments of work called projects.
 While we don't expect all your projects to be a success, we do expect you to be part of successful projects.